ftCommunity/ftcommunity-TXT/docs/en/programming/python/tutorial-1.md

    information about the App like its display name, its author and the name of the executable.

- * A icon.
+ * An icon.
 This should be a 64x64 pixel PNG file which is being used in the launcher as well as the web interface.

 ## The application program

 The application program can be any script or binary the TXT is able to execute.
-Since apps are usually started from the TXTs launcher on the user will expect some output on the screen.
+Since apps are usually started from the TXTs launcher the user will expect some output on the screen.
 Thus the program should include a minimalistic GUI.